 CardinalCommerce is providing additional clarification surrounding the MasterCard SecureCode Attempts Server updates provided in the MasterCard Global Bulletin (No.9) released in September 2013.

-To FutureProof™ your business further for Consumer Authentication, we want to let you know that this can be initialized in your Merchant Configurations with us!
+With Cardinal Consumer Authentication, we want to let you know that this can be initialized in your Merchant Configurations with us!
 Existing Clients can enable this feature by contacting Cardinal’s Activation and Support Staff for a profile update, and testing with your Acquirer before launching to production.

 In September 2013, MasterCard issued a Global Security Bulletin (No.9) that indicated changes to their programs.
 Particularly, this referenced a change to MasterCard SecureCode and the Attempts Server.
 As you may know, MasterCard has made multiple program and technical enhancements since the inception of SecureCode in 2003.
 This update specifically speaks to the initialization of: Attempts Server, History Server and Customer Database.